larilofman/react-rpg/README.md

 ## Roadmap

-Quite a bit of work to do for the "engine" before an actual game can be made.
+Quite a bit of work to do on the "engine" before an actual game can be made.
 Some ideas in an order of rough importance:

 * Pop-up messages to show relevant tips for player, for example prompt to press a button to perform certain action like changing zone.
 * Major refactoring of map generating to allow for different types of maps like dungeons, outdoors and what not.